martinber/dso-guide/docs/api.md

 ## Schema

-All API resources must be accessed through this URL https://dsp.mbernardi.com.ar: .
+All API resources must be accessed through the URL `https://dso.mbernardi.com.ar`.
 Data must be sent and will be received in JSON format.

 ## Authentication